shazow/everything/laser-eyes.md

 ## My first pair of glasses

-I donned my first pair of glasses at the age of fifteen.
+My first vision correction was prescribed to me at the age of fifteen.
 I could see well enough to get around, with great effort and strain.
 By the time I got home from school, I had to take a long nap just to make it through the rest of the day.
 My eyes were exhausted and glasses fixed all that.